Characterizing Phishing Pages by JavaScript Capabilities: Related Work

-Our work shares a methodology for dynamic analysis enabled by web measurement frameworks like OpenWPM~\cite{englehardt2016census} and VisibleV8~\cite{vv8-imc19}.
+\myparagraph{Dynamic analysis of webpages} Our work shares a methodology for dynamic analysis enabled by web measurement frameworks like OpenWPM~\cite{englehardt2016census} and VisibleV8~\cite{vv8-imc19}.
 Su~\etal{} used VisibleV8 traces and taint analysis in ~\cite{jsufp} to discover emerging fingerprinting techniques.
 Sarker~\etal{} used VisibleV8 to create an oracle for detecting obfuscation~\cite{jsobf-imc20}.
 Such an oracle was made possible by the observation that VisibleV8 marks the execution of an API at a given source line.
 At the same time, obfuscation techniques ensure that the API is not textually available there.
 Furthermore, Pantelaios~\etal{} used a combination of VisibleV8 and force execution modifications to the Chromium engine to identify and defeat JavaScript evasion techniques while also leveraging API traces and clustering to identify previously unlabeled malicious extensions~\cite{fv8-sec24}.
-Iqbal~\etal{} used OpenWPM to capture execution traces from tranco top 100K URLs of Tranco, training a classifier on a mixture of dynamic and static features extracted from the JavaScript's AST and execution traces, respectively, to achieve a 99.8\% accuracy in identifying fingerprinting scripts online.
+Iqbal~\etal{} used OpenWPM to capture execution traces from Tranco's top 100K URLs, training a classifier on a mixture of dynamic and static features extracted from the JavaScript's AST and execution traces, respectively, to achieve a 99.8\% accuracy in identifying fingerprinting scripts online.
+Concurrently with this work, Favoretti \etal{} used browser API traces alongside two passes of DBSCAN to cluster pages from 409 kits, achieving a Normalized Mutual Information (NMI) of 0.85~\cite{sbseg}.
+Their approach used API sequences to approximate shared scripts across pages (1st DBSCAN) and then clustered pages that use the same scripts (2nd DBSCAN), requiring two distinct fine-tuned hyperparameters.
+Favoretti \etal{}'s underlying hypothesis is fundamentally different from ours: they use sequences of execution to identify duplicate scripts, whereas we use the presence of the APIs themselves (as proxies for data collection or evasion features).
+We also take a different approach to evaluation: they search the hyperparameter space for the optimal epsilon that maximizes their evaluation metric, while we do not fine-tuning on our evaluation metrics in our ground truth data, using FMI rather than NMI, which is prone to being overly optimistic in small cluster sizes as pointed out by Mahmoudi \etal{} in~\cite{mahmoudiProofBiasedBehavior2024}.

 Our work differs from prior work in multiple ways.
-To date, we are the most successful in identifying phishing kits of a page; moreover, our differentiation is entirely automated, requiring no prior rule-based identification of kits.
-While we integrate many of the techniques annotated from prior work, we contribute an up-to-date understanding of their distribution in their ecosystem, and we do so at the cluster level, which is more likely to control for multiple deployments of the same sophisticated kit.
+To date, we are the most successful at identifying phishing kits on a page; moreover, our approach is entirely automated, requiring no prior rule-based identification of kits.
+While we integrate many of the techniques annotated in prior work, we provide an up-to-date understanding of their distribution within their ecosystem and do so at the cluster level, which is more likely to control for multiple deployments of the same sophisticated kit.

-\section{Threats to validity}
+\section{Threats To Validity}